Oddjob Schedules

 Note that this is an interval of 1 day, not 7 days.
 If the 'on' attribute is given, from and to are ignored.

-Regular schedules that are specified with a 'from' and a 'to' are are called Constrained Schedules.
+Many schedules can be constrained with 'from' and a 'to' properties.
 They are:

 With all Constrained Schedules, if the 'from' is after the 'to', then the specified interval is in the next unit of time.
 For instance:

-Specifies an interval from this October to April next year (Or from last October if now is before April this year).
+Specifies an interval from this 1st of October to the end of April next year (Or from last October if now is before April this year).

 Refining Schedules